Convergent and Efficient Deep Q Network Algorithm: Additional experimental results

 \subsection{Test performance on difficult Atari games}

 In this section we report the test performance of the agents in Sec.~5.3 and compare with existing works.
-As the learned policy of the agents has large fluctuations in performance due to noise, local optima, and insufficient learning when the task is difficult, instead of using the agent and the end of training, we use the best-performing agent during training to evaluate the test performance.
-Specifically, we save a checkpoint of the state $\theta$ of the agent every $10^4$ steps, and we choose the three best-performing agents by comparing their training performances, computed as the average of the 40 nearby episodes around each of the checkpoints.
-After the training, we carry out a separate validation process using 400 episodes to find the best-performing one among the three agents, and finally, we evaluate the test performance of the validated best agent by another 400 episodes, with a different random seed.\footnote{We find that the policy of the agent during training often fluctuates dramatically, and a separate validation process is necessary in order to make sure that the agent involved in the evaluation of the test performance does not perform exceptionally.} The policy during evaluation is the $\epsilon$-greedy strategy with $\epsilon=0.01$, , with no-op starts\footnote{No-op starts mean that at the start of each episode the \textit{no-operation} action is executed randomly for $1$ to $30$ frames.} \citep{DQN}.
-The average of the test performances of the 3 runs in our experiments are shown in Table~\ref{test performance} with the standard error, compared with existing works and the human performance.
+As the learned policy of the agents has large fluctuations in performance due to noise, local optima, and insufficient learning when the task is difficult, instead of using the agent at the end of training, we use the best-performing agent during training to evaluate the test performance.
+Specifically, we save a checkpoint of the parameter $\theta$ of the agent every $10^4$ steps, and we choose the three best-performing agents by comparing their training performances, computed as the average of the 40 nearby episodes around each of the checkpoints.
+After the training, we carry out a separate validation process using 400 episodes to find the best-performing one among the three agents, and then, we evaluate the test performance of the validated best agent by another 400 episodes, using a different random seed.
+The policy during evaluation is the $\epsilon$-greedy policy with $\epsilon=0.01$, , with no-op starts\footnote{No-op starts mean that at the start of each episode the \textit{no-operation} action is executed randomly for $1$ to $30$ frames.} \citep{DQN}.
+The average of the test performances of the 3 runs in our experiments are shown in Table~\ref{test performance} together with the standard error, compared with existing works and the human performance.